hibashraim/MyHome/README.md

 # My Home

-My Home is an online furniture store providing a robust API using Node.js and Express.
+My Home is an online furniture store using Node.js and Express.

 ## Features